 Negotiating Out of Leases for Safety Reasons - Tenants who are victims of domestic violence, sexual assault or stalking may decide to move to a safer apartment or home, go to live with parents or relatives, or even flee to another state to escape the violence or threats.
 Implementing an effective safety plan may require moving to a safer location, possibly one unknown to the abuser.
 That may be difficult to do if you have a lease.
 Ohio currently has no laws that provide protections to tenants who need to break a lease for safety reasons.
 If you break your lease during the lease term-by giving notice, moving out, and/or no longer paying any rent-you may be liable to your landlord for the rent for the remaining months on your lease even though you are no longer living in the rental unit.
+However, depending on your type of income, you may not be collectible should your landlord pursue a debt collection action against you.

-But, it may be possible for you to negotiate a release from your lease:
+But it may be possible for you to negotiate a mutual release from your lease:

-- Remove one tenant from lease If you and your abuser are co-tenants, the landlord may be willing to take your name off the lease because they can still hold your co-tenant/abuser liable for the remaining rent. - Release from lease If there has been violence and/or physical damage to the rental property, the landlord may be willing to release you from the lease out of their own self interest, so that they can rent the home or apartment to another tenant and avoid further property damage or disturbances (although the landlord may still charge you for damage caused by your co-tenant/abuser).
-Or, your landlord may also be sympathetic to your plight and willing to help you out if you have been a good tenant over a long period of time.
-Or, if rents of comparable units in the area are rising, the landlord may be more willing-and better able to afford-to agree to the early termination of your lease because they can quickly rent the unit at the same or a higher rent. - Liability You can remind your landlord that they could be held liable for failing to take reasonable steps to protect your safety, and that they can avoid such liability by letting you out of your lease.
-You may have to sign off on a promise not to sue your landlord in exchange. - Transfer You may ask your landlord to move you to a safer, similar unit if they have other properties. - Opt out provision Some leases have an opt out provision, which may say that you can terminate your lease early by paying a specific number of months' rent.
-Usually in opt out provisions, you pay the lump sum.
+- Remove one tenant from lease If you and your abuser are co-tenants, the landlord may be willing to take your name off the lease because they can still hold your co-tenant/abuser liable for the remaining rent. - Release from lease If there has been violence and/or physical damage to the rental property, the landlord may be willing to release you from the lease out of their own self-interest, so that they can rent the home or apartment to another tenant and avoid further property damage or disturbances (although the landlord may still charge you for damage caused by your cotenant/abuser).
+Your landlord may also be sympathetic to your plight and willing to help you out if you have been a good tenant over a long period of time.
+If rents of comparable units in the area are rising, the landlord may be more willing-and better able to afford-to agree to the early termination of your lease because they can quickly rent the unit at the same or a higher rent. - Liability You can remind your landlord that they could be held liable for failing to take reasonable steps to protect your safety, and that they can avoid such liability by letting you out of your lease.
+You

+- may have to sign off on a promise not to sue your landlord in exchange. - Transfer You may ask your landlord to move you to a safer, similar unit if they have other properties. - Opt-out provision Some leases have an opt-out provision, which may say that you can terminate your lease early by paying a specific number of months' rent.
+Usually in opt-out provisions, you pay the lump sum.
 Whenever you break a lease, your landlord is legally obligated to try to offset the loss by trying to rent the unit.
 If they succeed, they may owe you some of that money back.
 If they do not, you are still out of the lease without an eviction on your record. - Sub-Leasing Sub-leasing means you sign another lease with someone else to lease your unit from you for the remainder of your lease.
+You remain obligated to your landlord to ensure compliance with your own lease agreement.
+You should check your lease before you enter into any sub-leasing agreement.